-Students often ask questions about how we know that their degree is broadly of the same standard as degrees awarded for similar courses by other universities.
+Students often ask questions about how we ensure that the degree is of the same standard as degrees awarded for similar courses at other universities.
 In the UK we have a system called external examining which is one of several ways that we confirm that standards are met.
 An external examiner is generally an experienced lecturer from another university who offers an independent view as to whether the work of students on the course is of the correct standard.
 The external examiner does this by looking at a sample of work (e.g. assignments, exam answers, dissertations), discussing the work with your lecturers and attending the assessment boards to endorse results.
 They then produce an annual report which tells us about any concerns they have and any good practice they have identified.
 The external examiners' reports are made available to students on the VLE.

-The main external examiner for your course is currently being confirmed.
+The main external examiner for your course is Dr Laura Pellatt.
 Sometimes, your modules may have a different external examiner and your module leader can provide details on request.